-There are plenty of other automation platforms that offer similar things to ActiveCampaign and you can find our top picks in this 7 best marketing automation tools in 2019 article.
+There are plenty of other automation platforms that offer similar things to ActiveCampaign and you can find our top picks in this 7 best marketing automation tools article.
 All I will say, though, is that ActiveCampaign’s automation builder and email automation features were the key reason we still use it today – they’re hard to beat.

 Lead generation workflows

 An automated business is going to generate a significantly larger volume of leads and it’s important to have the right workflows in place that will allow you to handle higher volumes without building a much larger (expensive) sales team.

 The first workflow you’re going to want to create is one that places new email subscribers on a list of some kind.
 People who sign up for your newsletter should be placed on a separate list to those who request a quote or make a purchase, for example.